Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 The reasons insurers are leaving the wildland-urban interface (WUI) go beyond just one bad fire season:

-• Advanced risk modeling — tools like the Verisk Wildfire Model now reveal future exposure that older models missed
+• Advanced risk modeling like the new public wildfire catastrophe model (SB 429, effective January 2026) is revealing exposure that older models missed

-• Profitability struggles — claims in fire-prone ZIP codes routinely outpace collected premiums
+• Profitability struggles, with claims in fire-prone ZIP codes routinely outpacing collected premiums

-• Climate-driven frequency — wildfires are burning hotter, faster, and in places previously considered safe
+• Climate-driven frequency, as wildfires burn hotter, faster, and in places previously considered safe

 The bigger picture: climate change is reshaping home insurance costs across the entire country, and wildfire zones are at the epicenter of that shift.